andriwild/ip7-ai-cam/README.md

 The application is modular and follows a clear directory structure:

 source: Contains the base class for sources and implementations for various video sources.
-pipe: Contains the base class for processing pipelines and specific implementations.
+operation: Contains the base class for processing operations and specific implementations.
 sink: Contains the base class for sinks and various output implementations.
 resources: Contains models, images, and other resources.
 Ensure that the configuration file is set up correctly, then start the application with the following command: